kstenerud/concise-encoding/cte-specification.md

 Letter Case
 -----------

-A CTE document must be entirely in lower case, with the following exceptions:
+A CTE document must be entirely in lower case, except for the following:

  * String contents: `"A string may contain UPPER CASE.
 Escape sequences, however, must be lower case: \x3d"`
  * Time values must be in upper case: `2018-07-01T10:53:22.001481Z`
+ * base64 encoding specifies uppercase characters in its code table.

 Everything else, including hexadecimal digits and escape sequences, must be lower case.